Pong420/note-app/README.md

 - [ ] Review Delete
 - [ ] Nested List Item
 - [ ] Admonition UI
-- [ ] Seperate data json into html
+- [ ] Separate data json into html
-- [ ] Directory name should include title
+- [ ] The directory name should include the title